RobertByrnes/PHP-Crawler/README.md

 - Crawler::class functions:

 - spawn() recursive function implementing the functionality of the parallel library to create           processes which call Spider::search() to the do the crawling.
 This recursive loop will run until the Queue::class->queue is empty.
 When this happens the program will exit.
-- crawl() works with add_job() calling each other until the program exits.
-- crawl() checks links remain within the domain.
-- add_job() pushes each newly found link to the queue in Queue::class.
+- add_job() Reads queue.txt using SaveData::class adding links to the queue pushing the links to the Queue::class.
+This function is recursive one of two programming loops.

 # Queue::class
 A first-in, first-out data structure.